hanzo2001/Wart/README.rst

     });

-The first argument is the name of the object, the second is a function that can should have 2 parameters: 1) access to the object instance, 2) the container.
+The first argument is the name of the object, the second is a function that should have 2 parameters: 1) access to the object instance, 2) the container.

 Fetching the service creation function
 --------------------------------------